 (iii) Have used up your twelve-month lifetime infant exemption and have a child under twelve weeks.

-(b) You may be sanctioned if you stop participating in required mental health and/or chemical dependency treatment even if you are in your third trimester, claiming the infant exemption, or using a twelve-week postpartum deferral period.
+(b) You may be sanctioned if you stop participating in required parenting education or parenting skills training, mental health and/or chemical dependency treatment even if you are in your third trimester, claiming the infant exemption, or using a twelve-week postpartum deferral period.